NISLabUGA/PixelPatrol3D_Code/README.md

 This section outlines how to sideload the extension on Firefox Nightly for Android using USB debugging and `web-ext`.

+#### Accessing Source Code

+1. You will need a build directory to load into the browser.
+There are 2 main ways to get this:
+   Download the ZIP file associated with the latest release from the main GitHub page.
+Unzip the file — this folder is what you'll load into Firefox.

+2. Build from source: Pull down the repository and follow the steps in the previous section to build the extension.
+Once the build is complete, it will generate a dist directory.
+This is what you'll load into Firefox.

 > ⚠️ This process is intended for **development and testing only**.
 Extensions sideloaded this way are not persistently installed — they will disappear after the app is restarted.

 #### On Your Android Device